zzxwill/odps/intl.en-US/Quick Start/Graph.md

 # Graph {#concept_gzg_1c2_vdb .concept}

-This article uses [SSSP Algorithm](../../../../intl.en-US/User Guide/Graph/Examples/SSSP.md) as an example to show how to submit Graph jobs.
+This article uses the[SSSP Algorithm](../../../../intl.en-US/User Guide/Graph/Examples/SSSP.md) in an example to show how to submit Graph jobs.

 Submitting a [Graph](../../../../intl.en-US/User Guide/Graph/Summary.md) job is similar to submitting a job using [MapReduce](../../../../intl.en-US/User Guide/MapReduce/Function Introduction/Command.md).
 Maven users can search `odps-sdk-graph` from [Maven Library](http://search.maven.org/) to get the Java SDK \(available in different versions\).
 The related configuration information is as follows:

 ```
 <dependency>